srirammsudarsanam-1106/sentiment-analysis-using-embeddings/README.md

 # 🎬 Movie Review Sentiment Analysis Using Sentence Embeddings

-A machine learning application that performs sentiment analysis on movie reviews using **Sentence Transformers embeddings** and **Logistic Regression**.
+A LLM application that performs sentiment analysis on movie reviews using **Sentence Transformers embeddings** and **Logistic Regression**.
 The project uses the **IMDb Movie Reviews Dataset** and provides both a command-line interface and an interactive Streamlit web application.

 ---